-What Can a Handyman Do in Cook in Cook County, Illinois?
+What Can a Handyman Do Without a License in Cook in Cook County, Illinois?

 Illinois does not have a single, statewide “general contractor” license for typical handyman/home-improvement work; licensing is mostly trade-specific (plumbing is state-licensed; electrical/HVAC are commonly licensed at the local level) and many contractor rules are set by the city/village where the work occurs.
 In Cook County (especially Chicago and many suburbs), you typically need a local business license and must pull permits for regulated work even if you call yourself a handyman; there is no simple statewide dollar-threshold “handyman exemption” that lets you bypass trade licensing/permits.